phloe/amoeba/README.md

 ### siblings

-Returns an array of wrapped sibling elements.
+Returns an array of sibling elements.
 If the selector argument is supplied only the elements matching it will be returned.

 ###### Arguments